RAndrew291/Text-Based-Adventure-Game/README.md

 # Text-Based Adventure Game

 ## Overview
-**Text-Based Adventure Game** is an interactive text-based role-playing game where players explore different rooms, collect items, battle enemies, and navigate a dynamic game world.
+**Text-Based Adventure Game** is an interactive text-based role-playing game where players explore different rooms, collect items, battle enemies, and navigate a game world.
 The game follows the classic *World of Zuul* style, allowing players to issue commands to move, interact with objects, and engage in combat.

 ## Features
 - **Exploration**: Players can navigate through various rooms with unique descriptions and challenges.